 This process can also be separated into Visual ADR and Audio ADR.
 Visual ADR is when the actor only watches their performance and re-records their lines, while Audio ADR refers to the actor only listening to their performance on headphones.

 Now that we've covered our ADR definition, let's see it in action.
 Here's Hugh Jackman in an ADR recording session for Logan.

 Naturally, not every actor has to repeat such physically demanding performances.
 But it is inspiring to see Hugh Jackman putting just as much energy into his grunts and screams as he did on-set.

 Should we avoid ADR in our own films or embrace it?
 Bad audio is a sure-fire way to sink your project.
 ADR might seem difficult to pull off well but all it takes is practice.

-What does an ADR session look like?
+What does an ADR recording session look like?
 In this next video, these filmmakers walk you through a simple ADR scenario with suggestions on what equipment to use, and how best to conduct the ADR session.

 Your first instinct should be to get the best audio recording possible while on set.
 There's nothing better than being able to capture the ambience of the location and the actor's original performance.
 In other words, ADR should be a last resort.

-Sound Recording Fundamentals
+Production Sound Recording